 5: Gamma phage susceptibility: + = susceptible; - = resistant.

 6: S= susceptible; R = resistant

-- Suspect Bacillus spp. isolates that are large, catalase-positive Gram-positive rods and non-hemolytic at 24-hour incubation in ambient atmosphere or 5% CO2. (personal communication, Alex Hoffmaster, Centers for Disease Control and Prevention) should be tested for motility.
-Isolates can appear weakly hemolytic upon extend incubation (48h) in ambient atmosphere and are more hemolytic in 5% CO2 at 48h.
+- Suspect Bacillus spp. isolates that are large, catalase-positive, gram-positive rods and non-hemolytic at 24-hour incubation in ambient atmosphere or 5% CO2 (personal communication, Alex Hoffmaster, Centers for Disease Control and Prevention) should be tested for motility.
+Isolates can appear weakly hemolytic upon extended incubation (48h) in ambient atmosphere and are more hemolytic in 5% CO2 at 48h.
 Semi-solid medium is recommended for motility to ensure consistent results.

 - Suspect isolates should be investigated to determine if the isolate is significant regardless of motility.
 If the isolate was recovered from a sterile site or from a wound culture, follow the local public health guidelines to assess whether the public health lab or clinical lab should contact the patient’s attending physician to determine the likely clinical significance (e.g., does the patient have an anthrax-like clinical syndrome?).
 Appropriate travel history should be obtained as well.
 If the isolate is deemed significant, the local LRN reference laboratory should be contacted to obtain guidance regarding the need to refer the isolate for confirmatory testing.